XlynxX/Boomer/README.md

-# smsBomber
+# What is Boomer?
-Just a simple sms bomber written in python or as a android java application
+Boomer - is just a simple sms bomber written in python or as an android java application